 Then again, the MVP is as much about winning as it is stats.
 Manning proved that in 2009 when he threw for 4,500 yards, 33 TDs, and 15 interceptions, a sub-par year by his standards, but still good enough to win MVP because the Colts finished 14-2.
 Even in a year when Tennessee Titans running back Chris Johnson became only the sixth player in history to post over 2,000 yards rushing.

 Repeat MVP winner bets have been the hottest in the NFL futures markets over the past 25 years.
 No less than five quarterbacks have won the NFL MVP Award more than once over that time.
 They are:

-This is why the odds were lowest on 2018 NFL MVP winner Patrick Mahomes and reigning NFL MVP Lamar Jackson for 2020 NFL MVP.
+This is why the odds are lowest on 2018 NFL MVP winner Patrick Mahomes and reigning NFL MVP Aaron Rodgers for 2021 NFL MVP.

 Analytics is just a fancy word for statistical analysis.
 But, no matter what you call it, analytics truly drive NFL MVP voting and have for years.

 Quarterbacks simply put up more stats than any other players in the NFL and have consequently received more NFL MVP awards and votes than any other players in NFL history.

 The 50 writers and broadcasters who vote for MVP have to base that vote on something and by all accounts, they’ve been basing it on stats, and analytics, for decades.
 There is no MVP stat or analytic that can tell you the value of a player to his team.
 That’s probably why defensive players have received so few NFL MVP awards.